Bret Harte: Career in California

-[A] more shocking and revolting spectacle was never exhibited to the eyes of a Christian and civilized people.
-Old women, wrinkled and decrepit, lay weltering in blood, their brains dashed out and dabbled with their long gray hair.
-Infants scarce a span long, with their faces cloven with hatchets and their bodies ghastly with wounds."

 Union was established as a provisioning center for mining camps in the interior.

 The Wells Fargo Messenger of July 1916 relates that after an unsuccessful attempt to make a living in the gold camps, Harte signed on as a messenger with Wells Fargo & Co.
 Express.
 He guarded treasure boxes on stagecoaches for a few months, then gave it up to become the schoolmaster at a school near the town of Sonora, in the Sierra foothills.
 He created his character Yuba Bill from his memory of an old stagecoach driver.

 Among Harte's first literary efforts was a poem published in The Golden Era in 1857 and, in October of that same year, his first prose piece on "A Trip Up the Coast".
 In the spring of 1860 he was hired as editor of The Golden Era, which he attempted to make into a more literary publication.
 Mark Twain later recalled that, as an editor, Harte struck "a new and fresh and spirited note" which "rose above that orchestra's mumbling confusion and was recognizable as music".
-Among his writings were parodies and satires of other writers, including The Stolen Cigar-Case featuring ace detective "Hemlock Jones", which Ellery Queen praised as "probably the best parody of Sherlock Holmes ever written".
-These parodies were reissued in book form in 1867.